JetBrains/teamcity-github-auth/README.md

 [![obsolete JetBrains project](https://jb.gg/badges/obsolete-plastic.svg)](https://confluence.jetbrains.com/display/ALL/JetBrains+on+GitHub) [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 # teamcity-github-auth

+Deprecation note: recent versions of TeamCity have GitHub authentication out of the box and this plugin is not needed there.

 Allows users to authenticate in TeamCity using the GitHub.com account.
 The plugin is compatible with TeamCity 10.